fsantanna/dceu/doc/manual.md

 The operation `resume-yield-all´ continuously resumes the given active coroutine, collects its yields, and yields upwards each value, one at a time.
-It is typically use to delegate job of an outer coroutine transparently to an inner coroutine:
+It is typically use to delegate a job of an outer coroutine transparently to an inner coroutine:

 ```